General Neurology Project ECHO Series

 This program is made possible by grant number U6631459, Telehealth Centers of Excellence from the Office for the Advancement of Telehealth, Health Resources and Services Administration, DHHS

-UMMC Project ECHO Series - STD's in the Community
+STD's in the Community Project ECHO Series

 Mississippi has the highest rate of STI's (Chlamydia, Gonorrhea, and Syphilis) in the United States.
 Mississippi has seen a remarkable increase in syphilis in recent years, including a > 1000% increase in congenital syphilis since 2016.
 Steady funding cuts to public health, and an overall diminution in core public health capacity, have necessitated the transition of STI care from health department clinics to private clinics and community health centers.
 Diagnoses of STIs come primarily from community medical facilities.
 There is a general lack of awareness of STDs among Mississippi medical providers.
 There is also a lack of comfort in treating STIs in the general clinic setting.